jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

     /**
      * Return the parent entity / row ID
      *
-     * This will only be called by the main attachments 'onPrepareContent'
+     * This will only be called by the main attachments 'onContentPrepare'
      * plugin if $attachment does not have an id
      *
      * @param   object  &$attachment  the attachment